-'The Reporting of Injuries, Diseases and Dangerous Occurrences (Amendment) Regulations 2012' (RIDDOR) require that fatal accidents, major injury accidents and scheduled dangerous occurrences shall be reported to the HSE by the employer of the person concerned using the quickest possible means.
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 require that fatal accidents, specified injury accidents and dangerous occurrences shall be reported to the HSE by the employer of the person concerned using the quickest possible means.
 Contractors shall comply with the requirement and shall also give the relevant management full details of reportable accidents and dangerous occurrences without delay.